wkoszek/me/source/blog/2013-03-14-book-the-jim-rohn-leadership.md

 layout: layout_book
 ads:
 - <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&npa=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=B000KJ98PE" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
+spellcheck-allow:
+- "Rohn"
+- "Zig"
+- "Ziglar"
+- "preachings"
+- "Waitley"
 ---
 By all means this is a great content, which I can highly recommend.
 Rohn is an excellent speaker; very easily to listen and understand.
-Everything taught came from relatively recent materials, thus thing heard from this audioprogram are likely to be easily understood by you and your kid.
+Everything taught came from relatively recent materials, thus thing heard from this audiobook are likely to be easily understood by you and your kid.

 Rohn has a very similar speaking style to Zig Ziglar -- along the main motivational content and success "preachings", he mentions his influences